laforge49/Agent2/README.md

 But for replies to work, we introduce a context, ctx-atom, which is passed as the second argument.

-To test this we use the request-promise function, which passes get-agent-value to agent42 and then returns a promise.
-Dereferencing that promise then gives us the expected value.
-We use the promise here to block our main thread until a response is received.
+To test this we use the request-call function, which passes get-agent-value to agent42 and then blocks until a result can be returned.

-## replies without promises
+## replies without blocking

 Blocking to receive a reply is not something you want to do from within an agent, as this would tie up a thread in the agent threadpool.